kubernetes-sigs/gateway-api-inference-extension/docs/proposals/006-scheduler/README.md

 We desire the following outcomes from the reference scheduler:

-1. Keep model servers optimally utilized without saturating
+1. Allow model servers to more predictably approach saturation
 2. Make user-visible request latency more predictable
 3. Provide isolation between multiple workloads on the same model servers before saturation
 4. Prioritize and fairly share resources between multiple workloads on the same model servers after saturation

-We desire the following outcomes from the act of using a replacement scheduler:
+We desire the following outcomes from the act of using a modified, or replacement scheduler:

 1. Fast iteration with the ML ecosystem, namely other languages
-2. Benefit from existing informers without having multiple implementations
+2. Use data from already integrated informers without having multiple implementations or copies running
 3. Acceptable speed of scheduling for 10-1000 QPS systems

 ### Design